solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-01-ClassicDeploy/README.md

 # AppMod 01 : Classic Deployment to PHP enabled IIS server

 This is a simple app that runs PHP code to connect to a PostgreSQL database.
-These tasks will be performed on the **paw-1** virtual machine that was deployed via the ARM template.
+These tasks will be performed on the **paw-1** virtual machine deployed via the ARM template.

 ## Database Deployment